 How much does it cost to participate?

 Meetings with your cohort will be sponsored by EPIP LA.
-Individual meetings with your mentor may be hosted by your mentor, or you may choose to host.
+Individual meetings with your mentor may take place over the phone, Zoom, and other in-person or virtual options.

 Where will the meetings be held?

 Cohort meetings will be planned and scheduled by members of the cohort, based on availability and convenience.
-We ask mentees and mentors to observe social distancing guidelines while they remain in place and plan to meet over phone, Zoom, or other virtual options.
+The past two year’s meetings were held via Zoom and this year we plan on a hybrid of in-person and virtual meeting options.